 A Phase I assessment involves a site visit, interviews, and mostly searching records to understand the history of uses that have occurred on that parcel of land.

-If deemed likely that there is some source of contamination, hazard, or pollution present, the owner, or entities pushing on the owner, may require a Phase II assessment, in which actual soil samples are taken, and other types of physical evidence is examined.
+If deemed likely that there is some source of contamination, hazard, or pollution present, the owner, or developers or local governments pushing on the owner, may require a Phase II assessment, in which actual soil samples are taken, and other types of physical evidence is examined.

 Just so we complete that thought, Phase III is the actual cleanup.
 You will hear it called remediation also.